 Both Hektor and Scribbler create new drawings based on an existing drawing.
 A drawing is first created.
-The robot (program) reads the drawing and then embellishes a new drawing based on the on that.
+The robot (program) reads the drawing and then embellishes a new drawing based on the one input.
+Hektor is mounted on the wall and has a spray can that moves on a system of robot controlled pulleys.
+The

+Do This: Write a program that samples or scans an image and creates a graphics drawing based on that.
 Read the details provided on the Scribbler web site and use it to create some sketches.
 Watch the process of drawing and think about how you might create something similar.